 Anyone, not just RBFCU members, can be the target of this fraudulent activity.
 Fraudsters posing as financial institutions use these tactics to compel account holders to provide information they can use to gain access to funds from those accounts.
 Anyone receiving communications like these should immediately contact their credit union or bank.

-RBFCU will never call, email or text anyone — members or non-members — asking for your sign-in information, including usernames, passwords, security questions and one-time passcodes, or other personal information, like account or Social Security numbers.
+Remember: RBFCU will never initiate a phone call, email or text message to anyone — members or non-members — asking for your sign-in information, including usernames, passwords, security questions and one-time passcodes, or other personal information, like account or Social Security numbers.

-If anyone has responded to an unsolicited text, they should not answer phone calls that appear to be from RBFCU, and should never provide personal information to anyone who calls and asks for it.
+Anyone that has already responded to an unsolicited text should not answer phone calls that appear to be from RBFCU, and should never provide personal information to anyone who calls and asks for it.
 Additionally, members should monitor their accounts regularly and report any suspicious transactions.